Dental Hygiene Tips for a Healthy Smile

-Using whitening toothpaste when your brush your teeth has a similarly impermanent effect.
+Using whitening toothpaste when you brush your teeth will not provide permanent results.
 Your teeth will remain a beautiful pearly white for a short while after you stop using your whitening toothpaste, but will return to a darker shade soon thereafter.
 Whitening toothpastes can also increase your tooth sensitivity.

 - Wind the floss around a finger on each hand, and leave about a one inch section between the two fingers for flossing.
 Floss your top teeth first, then your bottom teeth.

 - Push the floss between your teeth, being careful not to push too hard.
 You don’t want to injure your gums.